Performance, cluster environments and reproducibility#

 Therefore, there are two ways to reduce the amount of data (and data files) you have to deal with:

-compile_tasks (see Workflow).
-A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long term storage, and delete the working directory.
+compile_tasks (see Input/Output).
+A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long-term storage, and delete the working directory.

 utils.base_dir_to_tar()functions to create compressed, aggregated files of your directories.
 You can later initialize new directories from these tar files with the from_tar keyword argument in